wwarthen/RomWBW/CONTRIBUTING.md

 consistent with the existing coding style.
 You may not like the current style, but no one likes mixed styles in one file/module.

 Be careful with white space.
-RomWBW is primarily assembly langauge code.
+RomWBW is primarily assembly language code.
 The use of tab stops at every 8 characters is pretty standard for assembler.
 If you use something else, then your code will look odd when viewed by others.